leehuk/factorio-tnfp/README.md

 * Quickly filter between stations in the trains schedules, TNfP designated stations or all stations.
 * Filter the list of stations further via the search bar.
+* Pin stations to the top of the 'all stations' list.
 * Selecting a station will temporarily add it to the trains schedule and dispatch the train there, where it will wait for the player to exit before resuming its previous schedule.
 * The railtool button will provide a railtool and open the map, allowing the train to be dispatched to any valid rail segment.
 * Mod setting to control the default filter